Change or deactivation of job search

 Continued employment after the earliest retirement age

 Working can be motivating even if you are reaching retirement age.
 The older you are when you end your career, the higher your pension will be.
 However, you must sign a new employment contract even if you continue with the same work.
+You can get more detailed information from your own pension company.

 Work arrangements made at the workplace, vocational rehabilitation, or partial disability pension can all help you to continue working if, for example, you have an illness or a life situation that reduces your ability to work.
 Even if you are unable to continue your current work, you may still have plenty of work ability left for some other tasks or to continue working on a part-time basis.